HFSS automatic configuration#

 SolderBallsInfoThe newly created instance (already appended to

 solder_balls).
-The object can be further edited in-place by the caller if desired.
+The object can be further edited in-place if desired.

 Examples